Private Search Engines See Booming Growth!

 Search Encrypt – The Privacy Based Search Engine

 Search Encrypt is a privacy-based search engine.
 It is available at SearchEncrypt.com or as a browser extension.
 The extension adds an additional protection by redirecting any tracked searches through its encrypted private search engine.
-It doesn’t track any identifiable information about you.
+It doesn’t track any user identifiable information about you.
 Search Encrypt uses privacy by design to offer perfect forward secrecy.

 Gibiru – Uncensored Anonymous Search Engine